Los Angeles Distracted Driving Accident Lawyers

 - Using device: Other devices, such as headphones, music players, tablets, and navigational devices, accounted for about 2% of distracted driving collisions.

 Sure, there’s stop-and-go traffic in LA, but that’s no excuse.
 Distracted driving is incredibly dangerous, because conditions can change in a split second.
 When a vehicle is moving at 45 mph or more, a few beats is all it takes for a sudden stop in traffic…and a deadly accident to occur.

 Nothing compares to the pain and suffering distracted drivers cause by harming other people.
 We all assume a terrific responsibility when we get behind the wheel of a car, and when drivers do not take that seriously, they should be held accountable.
 Personal injury and wrongful death lawsuits allow those harmed by distracted drivers to hold them responsible for their recklessness.

 Take Action Right Now!

 Such civil actions are complicated and must be filed properly to ensure victims receive the compensation they deserve.
 Do not try to handle this type of thing on your own.
 Call an LA car accident lawyer at Novik & Stanley today to make sure your rights are protected.
-Our number is (818) 305-6041, and if you are too injured to visit us, we’ll visit you.
+Our number is (818) 305-6041, and if you are too injured to visit us in our Encino office, we’ll visit you.